-KEMC/YPR anticipates reaching or exceeding FY2013 revenue in both fundraising and underwriting in FY2014.
-CPB Community Service Grant funding and MSU Billings FY2014 direct funding are similar to FY2013 levels and there has been no change in the donated facilities or indirect administrative support from MSU Billings.
+The Listener Support Manager position is an important one for KEMC/YPR's fundraising capabilities.
+The search for a replacement and the transition to a new individual in that role introduces some uncertainty into forecasting FY2015 fundraising revenue; however, KEMC/YPR anticipates reaching FY2014 levels in unrestricted donations.
+Underwriting revenue is expected to remain at or near FY2014 levels.
+CPB Community Service Grant funding and MSU Billings FY2015 direct funding are similar to FY2014 levels and there has been no change in the donated facilities or indirect administrative support from MSU Billings.